In a nonprofit’s toolkit, evaluation is key for making meaningful adjustments that cultivate success.

 Funders often want impact evaluations because they help them know whether they are getting enough bang for their buck.
 Since their own success is measured by how greatly they solve a problem or influence a community, assurance that their philanthropic efforts created tangible results is key and summative evaluation helps them get that.

 But those evaluations aren’t the whole story.
-Process evaluations are also critical if an organization wants to truly how to get the best results.
+Process evaluations are also critical if an organization wants to truly get the best results.

 Process evaluations measure how program activities are delivered and assess how well they were implemented.